Tax Implications of Starting a New Business

 An additional 0.9% Medicare tax will be imposed on self-employment income in excess of $250,000 for joint returns; $125,000 for married taxpayers filing separate returns; and $200,000 in all other cases.
 Self-employment tax is imposed in addition to income tax, but you can deduct half of your self-employment tax as an adjustment to income.

 Though paying the additional tax may seem burdensome, it’s actually designed to act the same way as the social security and Medicare taxes that would normally be withheld from the wages of an employed individual.
 Furthermore, the social security portion of the tax increases your potential social security benefits you may receive at retirement.

 If you choose to put your small business into a corporation you will not be subject to self-employment tax on your earnings.
 However, you will then be subject to payroll taxes as shareholders who perform services for their corporations are required to be paid Form W-2 wages subject to social security and Medicare withholding.

-Normally, individuals with taxable income under specific threshold amounts are not required to file a tax a return for the year.
-Generally, in 2017 a single individual under age 65 only has to file if their adjusted gross income exceeds $10,400.
+Normally, individuals with taxable income under certain amounts are not required to file a tax a return for the year.
+Generally, for 2023 taxes a single individual under age 65 only has to file if their adjusted gross income exceeds $12,950.

-4. You will be required to make quarterly estimated payments.
+You will be required to make quarterly estimated payments

 Most taxpayers satisfy their tax payment requirements when their employer withholds state and federal taxes from each paycheck.
-When you’re self-employed, you’re 100% on your own.
+When you’re self-employed and starting a business, taxes are 100% on your own.
 Most self-employed taxpayers satisfy their tax payment requirements by making estimated tax payments quarterly online or via the mail.

 If you also work as an employee for another business in addition to your self-employment, you may be able to satisfy your required tax payments by increasing the amount of withholding from your wages.